StrappedGlint13/flawsANDfixes/Installation_guide.md

 # Installation guide

-This is guide for install and run the application in your computer.
+This is a guide for install and run the application in your computer.
 Remember, that it is full of vulnerabilities, hence it's at your own responsibility to use it!
 This installation guide assumes that you have Python (3.5 or later) and Django installed.
 If not, [here](https://cybersecuritybase.mooc.fi/installation-guide) you can check installation instructions.

 ## Clone the app to your computer